cpknight/mdsplib-json/README.md

 ### COMPILING

 Switch into the mdsplib directory and run "make".
 If you also want the test program to be produced, run "make metar_test" instead.
 Both commands will produce "metar.a".
 This is the library.
 The header file for this library is "metar.h".
 The test application will be named "dmetar", it takes no parameters.
+Use `make clwrapper` to make the command-line wrapper.

 "make install" will install the include file to /usr/local/include and the library to /usr/local/lib by default.
 There is no modern autoconf or cmake-style build architecture so you are limited to editing the source by hand to get it to build on odd operating systems and/or architectures.
 This isn't super likely or won't take much, though, as it is pretty much sstraight C and doesn't delve into the operating system very much.